Australia ends Hong Kong extradition treaty, extends visas

 Prime Minister Scott Morrison announced a range of visas that will be extended from two to five years and offers of pathways to permanent residency visas.
 It is not clear how many Hong Kongers are expected to get the extensions.

 The move comes after China bypassed Hong Kong’s Legislative Council to impose the sweeping security legislation without public consultation.
-Critics view it as a further deterioration of freedoms promised to the former British colony.
+Critics view it as a further deterioration of freedoms promised to the former British colony, in response to last year’s massive protests calling for greater democracy and more police accountability.

 The national security law prohibits what Beijing views as secessionist, subversive or terrorist activities or as foreign intervention in Hong Kong affairs.
 Under the law, police now have sweeping powers to conduct searches without warrants and order internet service providers and platforms to remove messages deemed to be in violation of the legislation.